mallela-sridhar-reddy/AtliQ-sales-insights/README.md

 # AtliQ-Sales-Insights

 AtliQ Hardware
-- Is a company which supplies computer hardware and peripherals to many clients across India;
+- Is a company which supplies computer hardware and peripherals to many clients across India.
 - The company has a head office in Delhi and regional offices throughout India.

 # Why sales insights